 Welcome to Fuji Class!

-This year Woodchurch will be united in working on a theme each term.
-Terms 1 and 2 will involve exploring ‘Earth’.
-All work set by teachers will relate to Earth in varying contexts for all our learning.
-We will move onto ‘Fire’, ‘Water’ and then finally ‘Air’ in term 6.
+This year Woodchurch are united in working on a theme each term.
+Term 1 and 2 saw us exploring ‘Earth’.
+All work set by teachers related to Earth in varying contexts for all our learning.
+We are now moving onto ‘Fire’ in term 3, ‘Water’ in term 4 and then finally ‘Air’ in terms 5 and 6.

-Within our Science lessons we are going to be looking at ‘Forces’ and fulfilling the following objectives:
+Within our Science lessons we are going to be looking at ‘Properties and changes of materials’, fulfilling the following objectives:

 Mrs Dawes will be teaching the children for a day every other week to cover my PPA release time.

 Children can earn extra team points and rewards for any extra research they might want to do at home, exploring our current Maths/ English/ Topic, Science work.
-I have linked some websites that the children may find useful to support their learning throughout their first 2 terms.
 This page will be updated regularly so please be sure to check back here as the year progresses!

 If there is anything you would like to discuss with me please feel free to catch me after school.